Palmabit-IT/angular-cookie-law/readme.md

 **Angular cookie law** provides:

-* a directive for a popup banner that inform users about cookies
+* a directive for a popup banner that informs users about cookies
-* a directive that blocks some code or other directive until cookies are accepted
+* a directive that blocks some code or another directive until cookies are accepted
 * a service to block external services (eg. YouTube, Facebook) until cookies are accepted

 ## Install